microsoft/PowerApps-Samples/cds/orgsvc/C#/DeleteQueue/README.md

 ### Setup

 1. Checks for the current version of the org.
-2. The `CreateRequiredRecords` method creates entity records that are required for the sample.
+2. The `CreateRequiredRecords` method creates table records that are required for the sample.

 ### Demonstrate